 “For the life of a creature is in the blood, and I have given it to you to make atonement for yourselves on the altar; it is the blood that makes atonement for one’s life.”
 (Leviticus 17:11)

-In addition to these united Temple groups, many Orthodox Jews are praying for the reconstruction of the Beit HaMikdash (Holy Temple) and the re-institution of the Temple’s sacrificial service.
+Secular Jews attended as well as the religious / Orthodox. who have been praying for the reconstruction of the Beit HaMikdash (Holy Temple) and the re-institution of the Temple’s sacrificial service.

-In fact, the Orthodox prayer book includes prayers for the reconstruction of the Temple and the Yom Kippur (Day of Atonement) service includes a description of the Temple sacrificial service carried out by the High Priest during Temple times.
+In fact, the Orthodox siddur (prayer book) includes prayers for the reconstruction of the Temple.
+The service in the siddur for Yom Kippur (Day of Atonement) even includes a description of the Temple sacrificial service carried out by the High Priest during Temple times.

 The giving of Korbanot (sacrifices and offerings) are linked exclusively to the Temple service, and end-time Bible prophecy does indeed indicate that there will be a Third Temple when Yeshua HaMashiach returns.
 (See Daniel 9:27; Ezekiel 40–48; Matthew 24:15; 2 Thessalonians 2:3–4; Revelation 11:1–2)